ajmalrishad/TikTok-Video-Downloader/README.md

 # TikTok-Video-Downloader

 #Overview This App allows you to easily download videos from TikTok by simply providing the video URL.
-It utilizes the instaloader Python package to handle the downloading process.
+It utilizes the tiktokapipy Python package to handle the downloading process.

 #Prerequisites Before running the App, ensure that you have the following installed on your machine: Python: The script requires Python to be installed.
 You can download and install Python from the official website.